CronyTips/CronyTips/content/post/why-i-use-linux.md

 draft: false
 ---

 In this post I will explain my reason's for using and loving linux.
+And they also serve as reasons as to `why you should use linux`.

 <!--more-->